Social Management (BSc)

 *PLEASE NOTICE: candidates who are non-EU citizens have to pay the full tuition fee by the time of enrolment (payment in instalment is not possible).

 **Payment in installments is possible for citizens from Slovenia and other EU Member States and EEA members.
 Foreigners from non-EU and non-EEA countries must pay the whole tuition fee by the time of the enrollment.
 In case of payment of tuition fee in installments, the administrative costs of processing the installment payment in the amount of EUR 30.00 will be charged for each installment.

 MODE OF STUDY

 University study programme Social Management (BSc) is implemented as a full-time and part-time study.
-In part-time study, the organization and timing of lectures, seminars and exercises are adjusted accordingly.
-For the implementation of contact hours, the faculty also applies a variety of modern forms of information and communication technology (online classroom, etc.).
+In the part-time study, the organization and timing of lectures, seminars and exercises are adjusted accordingly.
+For the implementation of contact hours, the faculty also applies various modern forms of information and communication technology (online classroom, etc.).

-A study year is implemented in one academic year, and it is divided into two semesters.
-During the semesters, students attend lectures, seminars and other forms of organized activities.
-Exams are implemented during (three) examination periods (– the winter, summer and autumn examination period.
+A study year is implemented in one academic year and divided into two semesters.
+During the semesters, students attend lectures, seminars and other organized activities.
+Exams are implemented during (three) examination periods – the winter, summer and autumn examination periods.

 The study program Social Management (BSc) consists of 30 credits (ECTS) per semester, which means 60 ECTS per year.
 The programme lasts three years and the student must obtain 180 ECTS in order to complete the studies.